-- Tunnel Visit – Tasting of 4 types of Wine and Learn to Bake of georgian Bread.
+- Tunnel Visit – Tasting of 4 types of Wine and Learn to Bake of Georgian Bread.

-- Same as Third one with 3 add on varieties to taste plus a barbeque.
+- Same as Third one with 3 add-on varieties to taste plus a barbeque.

 All listed packages are inclusive of Guide.
 We can opt for English or Georgian speaking guided tour across the winery.
-Blankets are provided at the entrance, as tunnels are chilled because of natural temperature of Caucasus.
+Blankets are provided at the entrance, as tunnels are chilled because of the natural temperature of Caucasus.

 After borrowing blankets, our English speaking guide took us to tunnel part.
-There are 15 man-made tunnels interconnected and have natural temperature of 10 degree Celsius to 11 degree Celsius all year round.
+There are 15 man-made tunnels interconnected and have a natural temperature of 10 degree Celsius to 11 degree Celsius all year round.